varunalex/shades-of-blue-vscode/README.md

 ## Yo Theme for VSCode

-> 🦄 Shades of Blue — A professional theme with hand-picked & bold & italic shades of blue to go along with your VSCode.
+> Shades of Blue — A professional blue color oriented theme your VSCode.

 ### Screenshot